 Valid values:

-Service.DEST_ENTITY
+Service.DEST_ENTITY — Agent

-Service.DEST_ATTRACTOR - [Visible if Destination is: Network node]
+[Visible if Destination is: Network node]

 Local variables:

-Agent unit — the resource unit - [Visible if Destination is: Attractor]
+T unit — the resource unit -

 Local variables:

-Default value: Return to home location true)
+Default value: true — Return to home location

 Local variables:

-Agent unit — the resource unit - Agent location (queue)
+T unit — the resource unit - Agent location (queue)

-- Agent location (delay)
+Type: AnimationStaticLocationProvider - Agent location (delay)

-- The priority of the task for the incoming agent (the larger the higher).
+The priority of the task for the incoming agent (the larger the higher).

 Default value: 0

-Local variable: agent — the agent - If selected, task may preempt the currently performed task (if allowed in the task properties & the task priority is lower).
+If selected, the task may preempt the currently performed task (if allowed in the task properties and the task priority is lower).

 Default value: true